Skip to content

 What is Paying Cash in Hand?

-Paying your employees cash in hand is often referred to as guaranteed take-home pay.
-In essence, paying your employees cash in hand means you give them their take-home pay after you have deducted any Income Tax and National Insurance Contributions in cash.
+Paying your employees cash in hand is often called guaranteed take-home pay.
+Essentially, you are paying your employees their take-home pay after you have deducted any Income Tax and National Insurance Contributions in cash.

-You can only pay your employees cash in hand if they agree to you doing so.
-They must be clear on what this means.
-They must understand what:
+It is important to note that you can only pay your employees cash in hand if they agree to you doing so.
+They must be clear on what this means and understand what:

 • their gross income is in comparison to their take-home pay;

-• the process is if they are due a tax refund; and
+• the process if they are due a tax refund; and

-• amount you will base any legal entitlements on, such as sick pay.
+• the amount you will base any legal entitlements on, such as sick pay.

 As an employer choosing to pay your employees cash in hand, you assume many responsibilities.
 For example, you are responsible for ensuring that your employees know their legal rights before you pay them in cash.
-Furthermore, you must not mislead your employers.
-For instance, you must not persuade them that they should not apply for benefits such as tax credits as they get cash in hand payments.
-This is illegal behaviour.
+Furthermore, you must not mislead your employees.
+For instance, you must not persuade them that they should not apply for benefits such as tax credits as they get cash-in-hand payments.
+This could be deemed to be illegal.

-Furthermore, you are legally responsible for ensuring that you still correctly deduct and pay any Income Tax or National Insurance Contributions due on their payments.
-You should do this in the usual way you do for other employees.
-Therefore, your employee’s cash in hand pay is their net pay rather than their gross pay.
+Furthermore, you are legally responsible for correctly deducting and paying any income tax or national insurance contributions due on their payments.
+You should do this the way you usually do for other employees.
+Therefore, your employee’s cash-in-hand pay is their net pay rather than their gross pay.

-In addition to this, you are responsible for ensuring that your employees receive all they are legally entitled to which can be associated with pay, such as sick leave and holiday pay.
+In addition, you are responsible for ensuring that your employees receive all they are legally entitled to, which can be associated with pay, such as sick leave and holiday pay.

-You are also legally required to ensure that your employee receives a payslip each time you pay them.
-This must detail the following things.
+You are also legally required to ensure your employees receive a payslip each time you pay them.
+This must include:

 Gross Pay